Treating Diarrhea in Newborn Puppies or Kittens

 There are two different ages of concern.
 The first is less than two weeks and the other is over two weeks old.

-Under two weeks: First assess dehydration - use a cotton ball to stimulate urination.
-This age has little kidney function and should have little or no color to urine.
-If they have any color at all – newborn is getting dehydrated and needs help.
+First assess dehydration - use a cotton ball to stimulate urination.
+At this age, they have little kidney function and should have little or no color to urine.
+If they have any color at all, newborn is getting dehydrated and needs help.

-Over two weeks – the activity often tells us how dehydrated babies are but the cotton ball also works.
+The babies' activity levels often tell us how dehydrated they are, but the cotton ball technique also works.
 Those aggressively seeking the nipple and nursing are OK with minimal treatment.
-If not – intervene.
+If not, intervene.

-- Electrolytes in water are often referred to as “Baby Gatorade” by breeders.
-RE-SORB electrolytes in a gallon of water is a popular choice and keeps for 1 week when refrigerated.
-Pet-A Lyte is chicken flavored and is received well as is Rebound OES.
-These options all work well for either kittens or puppies.
+- Electrolytes in water is often referred to as “Baby Gatorade” by breeders.
+Re-Sorb electrolytes in a gallon of water is a popular choice and keeps for 1 week when refrigerated.
+Pet-A-Lyte is chicken flavored and is received well, as is Rebound OES.
+These options all work well for both kittens and puppies.